Watch File-Level Media Normalization in action

-File-level media normalization is the process of organizing photos and videos into a deterministic file structure using intrinsic metadata such as capture timestamps and geographic context.
+File-level media normalization is the process of organizing photos and videos directly at the file level using consistent naming, explicit folder hierarchy, metadata-driven structure and safe exception handling.

 Over time, media drifts.